“The curious are always in some danger. If you are curious, you might never come home.” – Jeanette Winterson

 Picasso said, “It takes a very long time to become young.”

 Story often begins with an idea or an image that ignites our imagination.
 We become curious, wanting to know more, to see how it is going to play out.
 The desire to write is connected to the desire to resolve something we don’t yet understand.
 However, there can be a tendency to objectify the creative experience, to believe that we are somehow in control, that it is our job to figure out our novel or screenplay.
-The problem with this is that we tend to write our idea of the story—we think we know what is going to happen and we don’t allow our characters to take the lead.
+The problem with this is that we tend to write only our idea of the story.
+We think we know what is going to happen and we don’t allow our characters to take the lead.
 Being curious means that we trust our characters even as they lead us away from our idea of where we think the story should go.
 We must allow them this privilege!

 If we do not allow our characters to stray from our preconceived vision of the story, our work will be predictable.
 It is not that our ideas are wrong, it is just that, sometimes, we fail to grasp the depth of conflict required to satisfy what we are trying to express.
 Our characters want something—the stakes are life and death.
 By going after what they want, they will meet with antagonistic forces.